-Tips and products to keep your vehicle rodent-free
+Tips and products to help keep your vehicle rodent-free.

-- Top rodent repellent spray for cars: Mighty Mintats
+- Top rodent deterrent spray for cars: Mighty Mint

-- Best mouse-mix for long-term parking: Moen’s Mouse-mix All-Natural Pest Deterrent
+- Best rodent repellent for long-term parking: Moen’s Mouse-mix Pest Deterrent

-- Best under hood ultrasonic rodent repeller: Loraffe Battery Operated mouse repellent for car engine
+- Best under hood ultrasonic rodent repellent: Loraffe mouse repellent for car engine

 The best rodent repellent for car engines review

 This mouse repellent from Grandpa Gus’s works by releasing a peppermint and cinnamon scent that is repulsive to rodents.
 It’s easy to use: simply open the resealable bag and place it in areas where you suspect mice may be entering your car.
 The all-natural formula uses ingredients from essential oils, so you can feel confident knowing you’re not introducing any harmful chemicals into your car or RV.
 And if you’re worried about this product is too strong for your nose (the cinnamon smell might be a little intense), go for the spray version – Grandpa Gus’s rodent repellent spray for cars

 - Available as spray or rodent deterrent baggies